jasonkronemeyer/jasonkronemeyer.github.io/notes/infrastructure-intelligence.md

 No single connectivity technology solves every problem.
 Wired, wireless, and cellular each have strengths.
 Wired infrastructure is reliable and power-efficient.
 Wireless provides mobility and rapid deployment.
 Cellular offers coverage across distance.
 The future doesn't belong to any single mode—it belongs to systems that intelligently weave them together, choosing the right technology for each use case, each device, each moment.

-Outside plant design is evolving too.
-Fiber-to-the-x topologies, air blown cable installation reducing deployment time and preserving duct space, composite cabling supporting both power and data—these are the tools that make reaching the edge economically feasible.
+Inside and Outside plant design is evolving.
+Passive Optical Fiber-to-the-x topologies, air blown cable installation reducing deployment time and preserving duct space, hybrid / composite cabling supporting both power and data—these are the tools that make reaching the edge economically feasible.

 ## The Real Opportunity